HectorVilas/solitaire/README.md

 If there's cards in the stock pile, one will be moved to the waste pile.
 If there's none, the wastepile will go back to the stock.
 If both are empty piles, nothing happens.

 ![gif](./media/images/READMEmd/progress11.gif)

+> logic in foundation piles fixed

+Confirmed: the code is a mess.
+I still find things breaking because it's not easy to read.
+Sometimes I'm not sure if i need to point to a pile or a specific place in the pile, this should be something easy to understand.
+At least this kind of game have very basic rules, so I can keep going.

+I was thinking, I should rewrite the code for a future project, where I can change the game rules to make it possible to have more game modess.
+I think it would be much easier to do, and considering this from the problem solving stage will make things go smooth.